AndreasChristensen89/cleaner-copenhagen/README.md

 - Jigsaw test for CSS completed with no issues (upcoming)

 ## Unfixed bugs:
+Testing in Firefox went well with functionality, but the Google Font Lato was not loaded.

 ## Deployment
 The site was deployed to GitHub pages, and goes as follows: